Table of Contents

 Once you’ve recorded the required information, open your Nintendo Switch and follow the steps mentioned below:

-7. Look for IP Address Settings and select it
+- Look for IP Address Settings and select it >Open Manual

 3. Change router settings

-After logging in to your router’s settings, find the tab where you can do port forwarding.
+After logging in to your router’s settings, find the tab to do port forwarding.
 This is usually found inside the Firewall, Security, Virtual Server, Gaming, or Applications section.

 When asked for the application name, use “Nintendo Switch.”
 Make sure to enter the correct UDP protocol range.
-You will have to enter a starting port and an ending port, which are 1 through 65535 for Nintendo Switch.
+You will have to enter a starting and ending ports, which are 1 through 65535 for Nintendo Switch.

 Once done, enter the IP address you wrote inside your console.
-Apply these settings for them to take effect and make sure to save the changes before closing the window.
+Apply these settings so they take effect, and make sure to save the changes before closing the window.

 4. Verify your NAT type

-The final step is to check if you’re getting NAT type A or not.
-You can do so by running an internet connection test by opening System Settings > Internet > Test connection.
+The final step is to check if you’re getting NAT type A. You can run an internet connection test by opening System Settings > Internet > Test connection.

 Learn more: Nintendo Port Forwarding